funnelback/program-finder-meta/@documentation/localisation.md

 ### Configure the concierge channel

-In additional to organic query completion, the Program Finder provides supports for multiple channels of contextual auto-complete suggestions.
+Out-of-the-box, the Concierge in the Program Finder has a dedicated channel for `Programs`.

 e.g.
 ![Program channel](images/concierge_program_channel.png "Program channel")

+This should be renamed to better suit the client's requirements.

 The label for the `Program` can be changed using the following in profile
-configurations:
+configuration:

 ```java
 stencils.auto-completion.datasets.courses.name=<new_label>